Native Animals in Germany

 • Best in the morning mist: Clearings in the forest are especially lively then.

-• Lookout spots – like observation towers or specially built wildlife hides.
+• Lookout spots: Observation towers or specially built wildlife hides can improve your chances.

 FAQ – Native Animals in Germany